Christmas with Jane Austen December 20th

 A couple of miles to the East, in 1895, the Shoreditch Electric Light Station was established.
 It used waste to produce electricity and steam for the local public baths.
 The generating and combustion chambers, now houses a Circus School which my children attended.

 It was officially opened by Lord Kelvin, the famous physicist in 1897.
-The Consulting Engineer was Edward Manville who came up with a scheme for a ‘dust destructor’; an electricity generating station; a public bath heated by the waste heat from the generator; a library and museum.
+The Consulting Engineer was Edward Manville who came up with a scheme for a ‘dust destructor’.
+This comprised: an electricity generating station; a public bath heated by the waste heat from the generator; a library and museum.
 It cost 200,000 pounds.
 In 1899, in nearby Nile Street, the Shoreditch Vestry Council set up the first municipal housing scheme powered by electricity.

-This level of enterprise by a local council seems like a fantasy of a distant past but also, given the sustainability of the project unbelievably modern.
+This level of enterprise by a local council seems like a fantasy of a distant past but also, given the sustainability of the project, unbelievably modern.

 The motto on the side of the Power Station was ‘Light and Power from Dust’.
 The scheme was run by the local vestry council which adopted the motto ‘More Light, More Power’.
 This was also adopted by the new municipal Borough of Shoreditch when it was formed as part of the new London County Council.
 The Power Station was renamed as the rather wonderful: Shoreditch Borough Refuse Destructor and Generating Station and adorned with the motto: PULVERE LUX ET VIS ‘Out of the dust, light and power’.